fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Skip Overlap Labels

-When there are too many labels in the pie/doughnut chart (which is difficult to adjust even if you are using smart labels), the labels may overlap.
+When there are too many labels in the pie/**doughnut chart** (which is difficult to adjust even if you are using smart labels), the labels may overlap.
 In this case, you have the option to skip the overlapping labels.
 The labels of the least significant pies will be removed.
 To skip the overlapping of labels set the `skipOverlapLabels` attribute to `1`.

 Refer to the code given below: